lindsayrr8/lindsayrr8.github.io/_posts/2025-02-28-my-new-blog-post.md

 To give a simple demonstration, we're turning back to `R` and its built-in `mtcars` dataset.
 To do this, we will also be using the `ggplot2` `R` package.

 *(As with most of my blog posts about visualization, this article will focus more on theory and technique than coding explanations.
-I have a bunch of those already available under my statistical and `R` posts.)*
+I have a bunch of those already available under my statistical analysis and `R` posts.)*